bluesky66-dev/kibana/rfcs/text/0014_api_documentation.md

 ### REST API

 This RFC does not cover REST API documentation, though it worth considering where REST APIs registered by plugins should go in the docs.
-The docs team has a proposal for this but it is not inside the `HyperSec Kibana Developer Docs` mission.
+The docs team has a proposal for this but it is not inside the `Kibana Developer Docs` mission.

 ### Package APIs